python/cpython/Doc/library/mimetypes.rst

 is specified, or vice versa if not.

 For each ``type`` entry, the script writes a line into the standard output stream.
-For an unknown type, it writes an error message into a standard error stream end exits with the return code ``1``.
+If an unknown type occurs, it writes an error message into the standard error stream and aborts with the return code ``1``.

 .. mimetypes-cli-example: